AmadeusW/amadeusw.github.io/_posts/2016-01-22-custom-resource-files-in-uwp-windows-10.md

 # State of things in UWP

-Universal apps run in a sandboxed UWP runtime and use a subset of .NET framework.
+Universal apps run in a sandboxed UWP runtime and use a subset of the .NET framework.

 On UWP, we have no access to [System.Configuration.ConfigurationManager](https://msdn.microsoft.com/en-us/library/system.configuration.configurationmanager%28v=vs.110%29.aspx), but we get limited access to filesystem using APIs shared across all platforms (Desktop, Mobile, IoT etc.)